Charystag/lazyprototypes/docs/how-it-works.md

 2. Delete the header in the final folder and use a 42 header plugin to replace it with your own header
 3. Wait for the next version of the script that will bring a fix to that an a lot more options.

-> Update from August 6<sup>th</sup> 2023 : The script now installs the plugin stdheader.vim and runs it instead of
+> Update from August 6<sup>th</sup> 2023 : The script now installs the plugin stdheader.vim, runs it
 > and relies on default header if there is an execution problem.
 Need to update how-it-works to explain new steps

 # Final Words